 Believers are also called sons of God by virtue of their adoption, yet Yeshua is the only begotten Son in the sense that He has a unique relationship that’s not true of angels or believers.

-He was declared the unique Son of God, and this was revealed several times during His lifetime.
-For example, when Gabriel spoke to Miriam, he said that her son would be “the Son of God” (Lk.
+He was declared the only one of His kind” Son of God.
+This was revealed several times during His lifetime.
+For example, when Gabriel spoke to Miriam, he said that her son would be the Son of God (Lk.
 1:35).

-The second Old Testament passage the writer of Hebrews quotes, is in v.
-5, from 2 Samuel 7:14.
+The second Old Testament passage the writer of Hebrews quotes in v.
+5, comes from 2 Samuel 7:14.
 I WILL BE A FATHER TO HIM AND HE SHALL BE A SON TO ME”?

 For a child will be born to us, a son will be given to us; And the government will rest on His shoulders; And His name will be called Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.
 There will be no end to the increase of His government or of peace, On the throne of David and over his kingdom, to establish it and uphold it with justice and righteousness from then on and forevermore.

-Therefore, this Child born to us, by virtue of the Davidic Covenant, is destined to rule over Israel.
+Therefore, this One, by virtue of the Davidic Covenant, is destined to rule over Israel.
 No angel will have the privilege of ruling over Israel in the Messianic Kingdom.

-The context of this passage emphasizes the Son at the final judgment.
-Some day He will return and, when He returns at His Second Coming to judge the world, all angels will worship Him.
+This points to the Son at the final judgment.
+Some day He will return rule and reign and judge the world, and all the angels will worship Him.
+This also shows they are inferior to the Son.

 This stresses that angels are servants of God.
-Since angels are only servants, and subject to their Master who is the Son.
-Here again we see His superiority.
+Angels are servants, and subject to their Master who is the Son.
+Once again we see His superiority over angels.

-Here two things are emphasized: the deity of the Son and His authority in the Messianic Kingdom.
+Here the writer of Hebrews points to the Father declaring the deity of the Son and His authority in the Messianic Kingdom – “Your throne O God”

-- The Father addresses the Son as O God, showing His deity and co-equality with the Father.
+- The Father addresses the Son as God, “your throne O God” showing His deity and co-equality with the Father.
+John 1:1-3

 - The Son is destined to have an eternal throne and kingdom.

-- The reason His reign will be righteous is because He loves righteousness and hates iniquity.
+- His reign will be righteous.
+Because He loves righteousness and hates iniquity.

 In verses 10–12, the writer quotes a sixth passage: Psalm 102:25–27.
 YOU, LORD, IN THE BEGINNING LAID THE FOUNDATION OF THE EARTH, AND THE HEAVENS ARE THE WORKS OF YOUR HANDS; THEY WILL PERISH, BUT YOU REMAIN; AND THEY ALL WILL BECOME OLD LIKE A GARMENT,